mattermost/docs/source/integrate/servicenow-interoperability.rst

 .. tip::

-  Download `this on demand webinar on incident response with Mattermost and ServiceNow <https://mattermost.com/video/streamline-incident-response-with-mattermost-and-servicenow/>`_ to learn how to streamline incident response.
+  Watch `this on-demand webinar on incident response with Mattermost and ServiceNow <https://mattermost.com/video/streamline-incident-response-with-mattermost-and-servicenow/>`_ to learn how to streamline incident response.

 Setup
 ------